The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 What weekends is L’Taken offered and how do I register for L’Taken?

-You can find a list of 2017-2018 L’Taken weekends and register your group here.
+You can find a list of this season's L’Taken weekends and register your group here.

 How can I connect with other chaperones and congregations that bring groups to L’Taken to learn best practices?